mhei009/medix2/README.md

 A booking management system for Healthcare.

 Tech Stack: Appwrite an open-source backend-as-a-service (BaaS) platform Twilio for sms notifications.
-Typescript Tailwind CSS Shadcn for reusable components Sentry for tracking and testing.
+Typescript Tailwind CSS Shadcn for reusable components.

 About